Some eight-ish years ago, you didn’t know what Drift was. (I have no affiliation with them, btw).

 And it’s the same for many other SaaS companies you know today — from HubSpot to Buffer, Buzzsumo to Zapier, and many more.

-They rank for powerful keywords driving millions of relevant monthly traffic and sign-ups.
+They rank for powerful keywords driving thousands of relevant monthly traffic and sign-ups.

 So, whether or not to invest in SaaS content marketing is no longer the right question to ask.